Unaccompanied Youth and Young Adult Homelessness

 The Coalition was the lead organization behind passage of the Commonwealth’s landmark youth homelessness law, An Act promoting housing and support services to unaccompanied homeless youths (Chapter 450 of the Acts of 2014, now Chapter 6A, Sections 16W and 16X of the Massachusetts General Laws).
 The legislation, passed by the Legislature in December 2014 and signed into law by former Governor Deval Patrick in January 2015, is creating increased housing opportunities and expand support services for youth and young adults age 24 and younger who are experiencing homelessness outside the custody or care of a parent or guardian.
 The law also puts the Commission on Unaccompanied Homeless Youth into state statue, and strengthens the state's planning processes on youth homelessness issues.
 For fiscal year 2016, the Legislature allocated $2 million to implement the law via line item 4000-0007, and unanimously overrode Governor Baker's veto of the funding in July 2015.
 For more background on that phase of the campaign, see the Coalition's veto override campaign letter to Legislative Leadership and press release).
 For FY'17, the line item is funded at $2 million: $1 million initial allocation plus $1 million carried over from FY'16 due to the timing of the procurement process.

-Across the United States, there are an estimated 1.7 million unaccompanied youth who are experiencing homelessness, but figures are imprecise (See https://www.nn4youth.org/learn/how-many-homeless/).
+Across the United States, there are an estimated 1.7 million - 4.2 million unaccompanied youth who are experiencing homelessness, but figures are imprecise (See National Network for Youth and Chapin Hall data, as well as Boston/Suffolk County data: one-page overview and in-depth report from Chapin Hall).
 Fall 2013 data from the Massachusetts Department of Elementary and Secondary Education (ESE), released in 2014, estimated that there were 4,085 students in Massachusetts public high schools who were experiencing homelessness and not in the custody of their parent or legal guardian.
 (Additional data: Youth Risk Behavior Survey data from ESE; 2015-2016 school year data from ESE on unaccompanied youth and other students experiencing homelessness directly identified by school districts.)
 Additional efforts are underway to get a more accurate count of the full extent of unaccompanied youth homelessness in the Commonwealth, notably through the work of the Massachusetts Commission on Unaccompanied Homeless Youth (see below for more details.)

 The Coalition has been focused on a variety of policy initiatives directly and indirectly related to unaccompanied youth, including but not limited to our campaigns on:

-- Housing and services for unaccompanied young adults (and youth) experiencing homelessness FY'18 budget campaign fact sheet (updated 3-27-17); FY'18 House budget debate fact sheet; and campaign endorsement form
+- Housing and services for unaccompanied young adults (and youth) experiencing homelessness FY'18 budget campaign fact sheet (updated 3-27-17); FY'18 veto override fact sheet (updated 9-18-17); and campaign endorsement form

-- Increase funding for the Residential Assistance for Families in Transition (RAFT) homelessness prevention program to serve more unaccompanied youth, young adults, elders, people with disabilities, and other households without minor children, as well as families with children (fact sheet updated 3-16-17)
+- Increasing funding for the Residential Assistance for Families in Transition (RAFT) homelessness prevention program to serve more unaccompanied youth, young adults, elders, people with disabilities, and other households without minor children, as well as families with children (fact sheet updated 9-18-17)

 - The Massachusetts Rental Voucher Program (MRVP)